newrelic/nr1-attributory/README.md

 nr1 nerdpack:subscribe [-c [DEV|BETA|STABLE]] [--profile=your_profile_name]
 ```

-Visit [https://one.newrelic.com](https://one.newrelic.com); navigate to an application - APM (listed as Services within New Relic One), Browser or Mobile; click on the `Attribute Dictionary` option within the left navigation colum, and :sparkles:
+Visit [https://one.newrelic.com](https://one.newrelic.com); navigate to an application - APM (listed as Services within New Relic One), Browser or Mobile; click on the `Attributes Dictionary` option within the left navigation colum, and :sparkles:

 ## Using Attributory